Filipoliko/shallow-react-snapshot/README.md

 REACT_VERSION="<your-react-version>" npm install --save-dev shallow-react-snapshot react-is@$REACT_VERSION
 ```

-SRS requires `react-is` to work properly.
+Shallow React Snapshot requires `react-is` to work properly.
 You need to install it manually and it should match the version of React you are using.

 This library officially supports React 16 and newer.